CHJ85/Stream-Assistant/README.md

 # Keyboard shortcuts, ad blocking and additional features for Max, HBO Max and Discovery+.

 This userscript adds support for additional keyboard shortucts and features including headphone controls.
-It also blocks ads on Max, HBO Max and Discovery+.
+It also blocks (most) ads on Max, HBO Max, Discovery+, HGTV Go and Investigation Discovery's websites.

 # Keyboard shortcuts
  - J / L or Left / Right - seek 5s backward / forward